AnonymousPlanet/thgtoa/guide.md

 Unfortunately the TLS protocol used in most HTTPS connections in most Browsers (Chrome/Brave among them) will leak the DNS again through SNI[^27] handshakes (this can be checked here at Cloudflare: <https://www.cloudflare.com/ssl/encrypted-sni/> ).
 Only Firefox as of the writing of this guide supports eSNI (encrypted SNI[^28] also called ECH) which will encrypt everything end to end (in addition to using a secure private DNS over TLS/HTTPS) and will allow you to really hide your DNS requests from a third party.
 Some countries like Russia[^29] and China[^30] will block eSNI handshakes at network level to allow snooping and prevent bypassing censorship.
 Meaning you won't be able to establish an HTTPS connection with a service if you don't allow them to see what it was.

 Finally, even if you use a custom encrypted DNS server (DoS or DoT) with eSNI support, it might still not be enough as traffic analysis studies[^31] have shown it's still possible to reliably fingerprint and block unwanted requests.
-Only DNS over Tor was able to demonstrate efficient DNS Privacy.
-Personally I think the best option is probably to use Cloudflare DNS Onion service (<https://blog.cloudflare.com/welcome-hidden-resolver/>).
+Only DNS over Tor was able to demonstrate efficient DNS Privacy in recent studies.

+One could also decide to use a Tor Hidden DNS Service to further increase privacy/anonymity but unfortunately such services are rare and the only reliable one I know provided by Cloudflare (<https://blog.cloudflare.com/welcome-hidden-resolver/>).
+I **[personally]{.ul}** think this is a viable technical option due to the fact that it's a hidden service but it's also a moral choice if you want to use this.

 Here is an illustration showing the current state of DNS privacy: